 No other painting in the history of art except the “Mona Lisa”, and perhaps Edvard Munch’s “The Scream”, has been so endlessly parodied.
 It’s safe to assume that Wood, reportedly a man of fastidious tastes, would be appalled that his most famous work has been used to sell products as diverse as cleaning fluids, video games and beer.
 But wasn’t “American Gothic” always intended to be tongue-in-cheek?
 In fact, Wood denied that he was poking fun at Midwestern folksiness, although another painting of his here, “Daughters of Revolution”, showing three “Tory gals” standing in front of “Washington Crossing the Delaware”, is more obviously satirical.
 Poor old Wood.
 Compare the fortunes of “American Gothic” to that of another memorable image of the Depression years, Dorothea Lange’s photograph of a destitute pea-picker and her children, “Migrant Mother”: nobody would ever dream of parodying that.

 This exhibition charts the course of American painting during the unsettled period after the financial crash of 1929.
 Many works of art – indeed, many of the artists – in the show will be new to gallery-goers in this country.
 We’ve all heard of Edward Hopper, of course, who’s represented by two works, “New York Movie” and a painting that for some reason always makes me shudder – “Gas”.
-And Georgia O’Keefe, the subject of a big show at Tate Modern only last year.
+Georgia O’Keefe, the subject of a show at Tate Modern only last year, is another big name.
 Other artists, though, including such fine talents as Thomas Hart Benton, Alice Neel and my personal favourite here, the creepy Magic Realist painter Ivan Albright, will be far less familiar.